mkdecisiondev/devdocs/aws/introduction-to-aws/credentials-setup/credentials-setup.md

 ![alt text](images/image6.png)

-Look at the row that says “Role ARN”.
+Look at the row that says "Role ARN".
 Copy this role.
 Then run `vim ~/.aws/config` or `nano ~/.aws/config` to update your profiles.
 Append this to the end of the file:

     [profile TFEWorkspace]
     role_arn = [the ARN from earlier]